erasme/erajs/README.md

       }
     });

 As you can see a Box can change it's orientation dynamically.
-Damned practical when you have a portable device with giroscope !
+Damned practical when you have a mobile device with giroscope !

 Boxes have some very interesting properties such as "uniform" :